- When should I participate in Practicum?

 - I am currently a first year student but cannot complete Practicum I this year.
 Will I be behind?

-You will not be behind as long as you complete Practicum I before the start of your junior year.
+You will not be behind as long as you complete Practicum I before the start of your junior year, assuming it is even required for your program area.
+When in doubt, confer with your advisor and the OPS Assistant Director.

 - Can I complete a placement in a school where a relative attends or is employed?